udaisharma99/Falling-into-a-Black-Hole/README.md

 completely crushed along the tangential and azimuthal directions.
 This phenomenon is called Spaghettification, where the tidal forces create a gradient of gravitational attraction across your body.
 The side of the body closer to the black hole experiences a stronger gravitational pull than the other side.
-This difference in gravitational pull can stretch and compress the body
+This difference in gravitational pull can stretch and compress the body.

 Additionally, The study through meticulous mathematical analysis fills in the claims used by Ori and Flanagan to established the presence of a generic set of solutions to Einstein’s Field Equations.
 These solutions